By Kendall Fisher, executive producer at Grow Wire

 We talk a lot about risk-taking in business -- from making that big career leap to investing in a new company to starting your own business from scratch.
 But how do you know you’re actually making the right move?

-Well, on this week’s episode of “The Grow Wire Podcast,” we discuss just that.
+Well, on this week’s episode of “The Grow Wire Podcast,” host Jason Maynard seeks the answer to that very question.

 Deborah Farrington is the co-founder and a managing partner at StarVest Partners venture capital firm.
 It’s one of the largest women-majority-owned firms in the U.S. and invests in technology-enabled, business-to-business services companies.
 But before all of that, she graduated with an M.B.A. from Harvard and started her career in the late ‘70s as one of the few females in investment banking with Merrill Lynch -- a time during which she learned a lot about herself, the importance of accepting a challenge and why she felt confident taking risks.